 Let me ask about some of your favorite tools for mixing certain things:

 Digital EQ for high-end frequencies: DMG Equilibrium.
 Equilibrium is the best overall EQ around.
 What it can do is incredible.

-EQ for Low-end: You can’t go wrong with a Pultec, or the UAD Harrison 32C or McDSP’s Filterbank.
-When I’m dealing with a lot of low or high end, I’ll run it through analog gear first, and then use plugins for cutting and boosting mid-range frequencies, which I’ll do with the Waves C6 or McDSP ML4000, since they’re multi-band compressors that work great for ducking certain frequencies that you don’t want removed altogether.
+Any EQ for Low-end: You can’t go wrong with a Pultec, or the UAD Harrison 32C or McDSP’s Filterbank.
+When I’m dealing with a lot of low or high end, I’ll run it through analog gear first, and then use plugins for cutting and boosting mid-range frequencies, which I’ll do with the Waves C6 or the McDSP ML4000, since they’re multi-band compressors that work great for ducking certain frequencies that you don’t want removed altogether.

 Drum group compression: I’ll go from the Soundtoys Decapitator, into the TG1 Limiter, into the ML4000 and then into the Sonnox Inflator.
 I’ll use a Distressor and the Inward Connections Vac Rac for parallel processing as well.
 But the more compression I do on the groups, the less I can do on the stereo bus.

 Reverb: Valhalla.
 They make the most interesting reverbs out there.
 Vahalla reverbs are all over “The Social Network” soundtrack, by the way.